Mollert/stkQuote/README.md

-# stkQuote
-Using the stock ticker number you can get the price of the stock
+Using the stock ticker number you can get the price of the stock.